 What’s in the plans for pedestrians and cyclists

-London’s BRT is being planned with the “complete streets” principle in mind.
+London’s rapid transit is being planned with the “complete streets” principle in mind.
 Most transit trips begin and end with walking or cycling.
 Complete streets are designed to meet the needs of a wide range of users.

 Did you know?